 Astor Piazzolla- a Tango

-Willson Osborne Rhapsody for Solo Clarinet Live Performance at Fairmount School of Music in Cleveland Heights, Ohio
+Willson Osborne Rhapsody for Solo Clarinet Live Performance in Cleveland Heights, Ohio

 Beth and Ann Marie Falcone rehearsing for the first time ever (some phrases at slow tempos) my composition, Igor at an Amusement Park.
 These are the first phrases of it. -- My sister was sight reading the piano part.
 This was just for fun.
 When we really record it and/or perform it, I will post it here, too.
 November 1, 2017: (Will we EVER perform it?
 Not sure.
 My sister is in NYC, and she got busy, and I changed focus onto writing and other composition projects.
 I went back to school to learn about writing memoir and essays, and I am singing more now, because I compose art songs and stuff, too.
 SHOOT, I mean....
 I wanted to be a clarinetist in an orchestra.
 I practiced hours and hours per day for years and years.
 It didn't happen.
 And I needed to try and write my book. -- And now, I am a newly graduated MFA person who sings and composes and looks at her clarinet and nearly cries, but I don't.
-One can only do so much.
-This clarinet piece (the clarinet, in general) is nagging on my soul, though.
+This clarinet piece - the clarinet, in general - is nagging on my essence, though.
 Maybe I need to compose another piece for it.)